-Goals and Curriculum Forms for grades 1-8 document the commitment to instruction and long-range planning for the year.
-This form must be completed for every student enrolled in these grades and turned in at the beginning of the school year to the family's team leader.
+The Goals and Curriculum Form outlines the plans for instruction and long-term goals for the year.
+This form needs to be filled out for each student and submitted to the family's team leader at the start of the school year.